dzbeck/multiscanner/docs/arch.rst

 The worker nodes are Celery clients running the MultiScanner Python application.
 Additionally, we implemented some batching within Celery to improve the performance of our worker nodes (which operate better at scale).
 A worker node will wait until there are 100 samples in its queue or 60 seconds have passed (whichever happens first) before kicking off its scan (these values are configurable).
 All worker nodes have the GlusterFS mounted, which gives access to the samples for scanning.
 In our setup, we co-locate the worker nodes with the GlusterFS nodes in order to reduce the network load of workers pulling samples from GlusterFS.

 * **Report Storage**
-We use ElasticSearch to store the results of our file scans.
+We use Elasticsearch to store the results of our file scans.
 This is where the true power of this system comes in.
-ElasticSearch allows for performant, full text searching across all our reports and modules.
+Elasticsearch allows for performant, full text searching across all our reports and modules.
 This allows fast access to interesting details from your malware analysis tools, pivoting between samples, and powerful analytics on report output.

 Complete Workflow
 -----------------